-Brisbane Symphony Orchestra’s annual concert program provides an entertaining array of standard orchestral repertoire by such composers as Beethoven, Stravinsky, Dvorak, Bruch, Tchaikovsky, Mendelssohn, Britten, Berlioz, Shostakovich and Carl Vine.
-The orchestra has also commissioned works by Australian composers Robert Davidson and Paul-Antoni Bonetti.
+Brisbane Symphony Orchestra’s annual concert program provides an entertaining array of standard orchestral repertoire by such composers as Beethoven, Stravinsky, Dvorak, Bruch, Tchaikovsky, Mendelssohn, Britten, Berlioz, Shostakovich and Gershwim.
+The orchestra has commissioned works by Australian composers Robert Davidson and Paul-Antoni Bonetti.

-Brisbane Symphony Orchestra currently performs up to eight concerts per year in Brisbane and small regional centres such as Samford, Bribie Island and Kawana Waters.
-The orchestra has also performed in many South-East Queensland concert venues such as Toowoomba, Maleny, Noosa, Gold Coast and Caloundra.
-Orchestra members feel great enjoyment from performing and sharing their love of classical music with these communities.
+The Brisbane Symphony Orchestra currently performs up to eight concerts per year in Brisbane and on the Sunshine Coast.
+Orchestra members enjoy performing and sharing their love of classical music with these communities.

 BSO concerts are regularly recorded and broadcast by 4MBS, Brisbane's local classical music radio station.

-This year's program of concerts promises at the very least, to live up to the strong tradition of excellence.
+This year's program of concerts promises at the very least, to live up to our strong tradition of excellence.

-We are looking for trumpeters, rank and file cellists and percussionists.
+We are currently looking for trumpeters, rank and file cellists and percussionists.

 If you would like to be part of our dynamic and exciting orchestra please get in touch today!!